Our trustees are a group of volunteers who take overall responsibility for everything Urban Uprising does.

 “Challenging yourself, pushing what you think is possible, is an invaluable life skill.
 We hope the young people will take this and new friendships from the Urban Uprising programs offered.”

 Sarah joined Urban Uprising as a Trustee in 2014.
-She was working for the Duke of Edinburgh Award and has recently joined the Edinburgh Health and Social Care Partnership, so brings with her a wealth of experience with charities, youth development and health.
+She was working for the Duke of Edinburgh Award and is now part of the Edinburgh Health and Social Care Partnership, so brings with her a wealth of experience with charities, youth development and health.

 Her hobbies include walking, climbing and foraging in the Scottish countryside.